 - Key Result: Increase audience reach by 20%, Increase on-site conversion rate by 5%, Host 5 webinars in Q1 to reach new customers and grow prospect database

 At the individual-level of a Paid Performance Manager:

 - Objective: Launch 3 new paid campaigns targeting users searching for the company name

 - Key Result: Improve ad click-through rate by 2%, Decrease customer acquisition costs by 15%

 5. Who needs to know my objectives and key results?

 The more transparent OKRs the better.
 Top-level company OKRs should be available for the entire company to see and regularly referenced during company all-hands meetings.
 After all, employees are most engaged and motivated when they understand the impact their work has on the company at large.

-Team and individual OKRs should also be written down and kept somewhere that employees and managers can easy find and review them, report on progress, and update them, as needed.
-While some larger organizations might have budget for an OKR tracking software, you don’t need expensive software to adopt the OKR framework.
+Team and individual OKRs should also be written down and kept somewhere that employees and managers can easily find and review them, report on progress, and update them, as needed.
+While some larger organizations might have the budget for an OKR tracking software, you don’t need expensive software to adopt the OKR framework.
 Your employees can store their OKRs in a Word Document, in Google Sheets, or anywhere they can easily access them.
-Writing them down somewhere is crucial so your team is help accountable and can report on progress throughout the year.
+Writing them down somewhere is crucial so your team is held accountable and can report on progress throughout the year.